jankampherbeek/EnigmaSuite/Enigma/documentation/User Manual Enigma Research - 0.1.md

 *Csv* (comma delimited values) is the format that is used by spreadsheet software like Microsoft Excel and Libre Office Calc to export data.

-*Json* is a format that is mostly used by software but can be read by humans.
+*Json* is a format that is mostly used by software but is easy to read for humans.

 <!-- html-help-end [settings] -->